HongyuHe/text-adventure/docs/assignment2.md

 The sequence diagram above follows the processes that occur after the user has typed in the command "use key door" during gameplay.
 To enable input to be captured the **Engine** must be inside the *runGame* loop, where it calls the *getInput* function inside the **UIHandler** which blocks waiting for the user to type something in.
 Once input has been received, the **UIHandler** returns the String input to the **Engine**.
 At this point control flow splits up based on what value the input holds.
 If the input is a meta-command (e.g. "save", "load", or "quit"), then the **Engine** deals with this command directly before continuing with the *runGame* loop's next iteration (note that, since this diagram is looking to describing the **Engine's** interaction with the game-world, only the alternate process for "save" is shown as, at this level of detail, the other meta-command functions would be identical).

+If the user has typed some input that is relevant to the game-world itself (or, conversely, has typed input that is not relevant for the **Engine**) then the **Engine** will pass this input on to the **Game** class through the *handleCommand* function.
+The **Game** class is then responsible for finding the relevant game entities and commands and executing the action the player has requested, if possible.

+First, the **Game** class will try and find the object that owns the specified command.
+In the case of all commands, this will be the final name given, so for "use key door", the **Game** will search for an entity called "door" by asking the **GameEntities** class for it.
+The first path explored will assume such an **Entity** does exist, and then cover the result of no such **Entity** existing.

+Under the assumption that a relevant **Entity** has been found, the **Game** class then queries this class to see if it has a command bound to the given name - the name of the command will be the first word in the player's input.
+In the case of "use key door" the **Game** will look for a command with the name "use".

+Assuming such a command exists, the *door* object returns it and the **Game** class must now verify that the player is able to use the object they have referred to.
+In this case the **Player** object's inventory is queried for an **Item** with the name "key" - if the **Item** does not exist then the **Game** can terminate *handleCommand* early, returning with a message that informs the player what has happened, such as "You cannot use that item", allowing them to try something else.

+If the **Player** object is holding the specified **Item**, however, then the **Game** can call the *apply* function on the relevant **Command** object it has a reference to with the given argument being the **Item** specified in the input - in this case "key".
+Once the **Command's** *apply* function has completed it will return a String with an explanation of what happened (e.g. if they key unlocks the door, then *apply* might return "The door unlocks", whilst if it was the wrong key it could return "You try the key in the lock, but it doesn't fit").
+This result is then returned from the *handleCommand* function and the **Engine** routes the message through to the **UIHandler** which then prints it to the player.

+The above explanation largely assumes that the given input leads to a successful command, however it is also possible that the player writes input that doesn't work, for example they might make spelling mistakes like "youse keey doro".
+In this instance, the system has been designed so that errors in the user input do not need to be handled explicitly, allowing the code written inside of **Game** to be free of exceptions and other error handling methods.

+At the first stage of command completion, it's possible for the target **Entity** to not exist - in this case, there is not **Entity** called "doro".
+Instead of returning a null value that would require explicit checking, the **GameEntities** object returns a dummy **Entity** that has no effect on the game world, but can still be interacted with in an expected manner.

+Next, it is possible that the command specified doesn't exist - in this case "youse" will not be found in the specified **Entity**.
+Note that if the player had spelled "door" correctly, the *door* object would return a dummy **Command** in the same way that the dummy **Entity** was returned previously (the dummy **Entity** will always return a dummy **Command**).
+This dummy **Command** can be used with the *apply* function just like any other, however the result returned will always signify that something went wrong (but no other action will be taken).

+Through this process it should be clear to see that the results the player can receive will be something like the following:

+- The player tried something successfully, and gets a message like "The door unlocks".
+- The player misspelled or used the wrong target entity's name, upon which a dummy **Entity** provides a dummy **Command** that returns something like "You cannot see a doro here".
+- The player misspelled or used the wrong name for the command, meaning a real **Entity** returns a dummy **Command** which returns something like "You cannot do that".
+- The player used the wrong item name, meaning a real **Entity** returns a real **Command** that returns something like "You cannot use the apple to unlock the door" (assuming the apple is in their inventory)
+- The player misspelled the item name (or tried to use an item they are not holding) meaning the *handleCommand* exits early with a message like "You do not have a keye on you".

 For each sequence diagram you have to provide:
 - a title representing the specific situation you want to describe;
 - a figure representing the sequence diagram;